Glückel of Hameln: Legacy and descendants

 The permanent exhibition at the Jewish Museum Berlin (Jüdisches Museum Berlin) featured Glückel of Hameln from 2001 to 2017.
 "Two Millennia of German-Jewish History" was broken down into fourteen periods spanning from the Middle Ages to the present, with Glückel representing the Baroque period.
 The exhibit has been closed since 2017 for a complete redesign and is expected to re-open on August 23, 2020.
 It is still unclear if Glückel will be featured in the new redesign.

 Her memoirs have been adapted several times.
 Margoa Winston's fictionalized "Glückel Von Hameln: a Dramatization of Her Autobiography" appeared in print in 1941.
 Adrienne Cooper and Frank London of the Great Small Works theater troupe brought the memoirs to the stage in the early 2000s.
 The production combined puppetry with European storytelling traditions and was performed in both Yiddish and English.

 In 2016, a street in Hamburg was named after Glückel.
 Glückel-von-Hameln-Straße is located in the borough of Altona, the same place to which her family and all other Hamburg Jews were exiled in 1648.

 Because her family lineage is so well documented, it has been possible to identify many of her descendants.
 Among these are notable figures such as Bertha Pappenheim, Heinrich Heine, and Rabbi Samson Raphael Hirsch.

+Her importance further lies in giving a fuller picture of the lives of Jewish women of her time, as we have limited sources that do so.
+Gluckel's memoirs complicate the idea of Jewish women living entirely domestic lives, instead showing that some Jewish women could display autonomy outside the home and be deeply involved in business, commerce, etc. Her memoirs stand as a testament to the possibilities for independence that Jewish women had, whether with family, religion, business, or more.